Femme fragile: Modern interpretations and criticism of the concept

 As views on gender evolved throughout the 20th and 21st centuries, feminist movements challenged the trope, calling attention to its limitations and the way it reinforced regressive stereotypes.
 Representations of women in literature and media gradually shifted toward complexity, strength, and independence, diminishing the dominance of the femme fragile as a default female model.

 However, the femme fragile continues to appear in contemporary media, albeit in more nuanced and self-aware forms.
 Modern portrayals often use the archetype to explore mental health, trauma, and the pressures placed on women by society.
 Rather than celebrating fragility as inherent, contemporary narratives tend to frame it as the result of external expectations and inner conflict, often highlighting resilience and growth rather than helplessness.

-Despite its evolution, the femme fragile remains a subject of critique within feminist discourse.
+Despite its evolution, the femme fragile remains a subject of critique.
 Critics argue that it perpetuates harmful assumptions about women's emotional capacities and reinforces a cultural tendency to equate female vulnerability with weakness.
 Such portrayals can limit the representation of women by denying them agency and complexity, and by reducing their struggles to a simplistic stylistic device.